Holdouts set for safe predictive model updating: Funding

-SH's contributions arose from an MSc dissertation for the MISCADA programme at Durham University.
 LJMA was partially supported by a Health Programme Fellowship at the Alan Turing Institute.
-JL and LJMA were partially supported by Wave 1 of The UKRI Strategic Priorities Fund under the EPSRC Grant EP/T001569/1, particularly the `Health' theme within that grant and The Alan Turing Institute; and by Health Data Research UK, an initiative funded by UKRI, Department of Health and Social Care (England), the devolved administrations, and leading medical research charities; SRE is funded by the EPSRC doctoral training partnership at Durham University, grant reference EP/R513039/1.
-We thank Catalina Vallejos, Sebastian Vollmer and Bilal Mateen for helpful discussion.
+JL and LJMA were partially supported by Wave 1 of The UKRI Strategic Priorities Fund under the EPSRC Grant EP/T001569/1, particularly the `Health' theme within that grant and The Alan Turing Institute; and by Health Data Research UK, an initiative funded by UKRI, Department of Health and Social Care (England), the devolved administrations, and leading medical research charities; SRE was funded by the EPSRC doctoral training partnership at Durham University, grant reference EP/R513039/1.